Too many. Poorly run. Waste of time.

 - Who interrupts whom and what happens to the conversation.

-- Who is not yet in the conversation but might appreciate being invited in.
+- Who isn’t yet in the conversation but might appreciate being included.

 - When a conversation ends without a specific commitment or clarity on next steps and timeframe.